Stadhampton: History

 The Domesday Book of 1086 does not mention Stadhampton by name, but the settlement evidently formed part of the demesne lands of the Bishop of Lincoln's Dorchester manor.
 Dorchester on Thames was the first Anglo-Saxon bishopric of England, and was the de facto capital of Wessex until being displaced by Winchester in 660.
 Dorchester manor and the village of Stadhampton remained in the ownership of the bishops of Lincoln for almost a thousand years until they passed into the ownership of Edward VI in 1547, continuing in the ownership of the crown until Elizabeth I granted the manor to Henry, Lord Norreys of Rycote.
 The village then passed through the ownership of several prominent families until being acquired by the Oxford colleges of Oriel and Christ Church in 1740, and subsequently by Magdalen College in 1927.

 Location

 The parish is about 10 mi south-east of Oxford and includes the villages of Stadhampton and Chiselhampton and hamlets of Ascott and Brookhampton.
 The 2011 Census recorded the parish's population as 832.
 The A329 between Thame and Shillingford passes through the village.
 The River Thame separates Stadhampton and Chiselhampton.
-Stadhampton and Brookhampton are separated by a brook that flows through Chalgrove and joins the Thame just above Chiselhampton Bridge.
+Stadhampton and Brookhampton are separated by Chalgrove Brook, which flows from Watlington through Chalgrove and joins the Thame just above Chiselhampton Bridge.
 Northwest of Chiselhampton is Richmond Hill, whose summit is more than 85 m above sea level.